adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 With regards to long complex forms (or even shortish ones for that matter) we can use [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.

-In fact I talk about it so much at work, that I'm even starting to do my own head in with it.
-I dread to ask my colleagues what they think of my repetitive drone which they probably see as verbal abuse.

-Importantly this pattern isn't reserved for forms.
-Take a product page containing an image carousel with 10 high-resolution photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews etc.
+And, this pattern isn't reserved for forms.
+A product page containing an image carousel, description, add to basket form, other details, shipping information, related products, ratings and comments could be split up.

-Users don't always come to a product page and view everything.
-Instead give users the choice to drill down further.
-Give users one high quality image and let users click *show all* which would show all the images.
-As it's on a page of it's own, there is no need to collapse it.
+Most users don't read every single aspect of a product each and every time they visit the page.
+Instead give users the a lightweight, and therefore fast page, with the choice to drill down further.

+Give users one high-definition image *without* a carousel.
+Then let users click *show all* which would show all the images in a page of its own.
+No Javascript is needed on either page.
+Just let the content flow naturally.

 This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).
-Ultimately this speeds things up drastically and scrolling is the most used and natural interaction on the web.
+Ultimately, this speeds things up drastically.

 People on expensive data contracts benefit too.
 They can choose to see all the images or wait until they are connected to WI-FI.

-It's easier to share too.
-Sharing the third image inside a carousel becomes a problem as the user is forced to swipe and hope to find the image in question.
+It's easier to share page content or imagery this way too.
+Sending users to a page where most of the stuff is hidden is a problem.

 The same goes for tabs.
 If stuff is hidden by default, how important is it to appear on this page?
 If the tab contains a small amount of content, show it.
 If not consider a separate page again.

 If you're brave like Yaron, you could place your site's [menu on a separate page](http://yaronschoen.com/table-of-contents/) too.
-The page loads quickly, users may not even realise there was a page refresh.
+The menu page loads so quickly, that users may not even notice the refresh.

-Modal windows, oh modal windows.
-They often take up the entire screen particularly on small screens.
-Again, use a page, don't break the back button and keep the experience fast.
-Less code and less problems equals faster experiences.
+Modal windows are often used badly.
+And too often they contain so much content that justifies a new page altogether again.

+Again, not only does this improve performance, but it doesn't break the back button.
+Less code, less problems and a faster, better experience.
+I'm seeing a theme here.

 Scroll jacking, [floating labels](/articles/floating-labels-are-problematic/), [font-size widgets](http://adrianroselli.com/2016/12/dont-re-create-browser-features.html), custom fonts.
 Kill.

-## 2. Code
+## 2. Reduce code

-By simplifying the interface itself, we've reduced the size of the code significantly.
-But we can do more:
+By simplifying the interface we've already reduced the code by literally not writing any.
+But in coding the features that remain, there is opportunity to reduce the code:

-### A) Create lean HTML
+### Create lean HTML

 Sometimes developers use the wrong element.
-A `<button>`, for example, is half the size of `<div role="button" tabinidex="0">` and doesn't require any script to make it accessible again.
+A `<button>` is half the size of `<div role="button" tabinidex="0">` and doesn't require any script to make it accessible again.

-[Divitus](https://csscreator.com/divitis) is an antiquated buzzword, but its meaning is still prevalent today.
+[Divitus](https://csscreator.com/divitis) is an antiquated buzzword but its still prevalent today.
 We often use [additional elements unncessarily](http://getbootstrap.com/components/#navbar-brand-image).
-Additional elements take longer to request, parse and render.
-Every element needs justification for its existence.
+These make the request longer to make, parse and render.
+Every element needs a reason to exist.

-Classitus, is the use of extra classes.
-Extra classes may decrease CSS footprint, but signifcantly increases the size of HTML.
-Keeping HTML lean is important because unlike CSS, it can't be cached, because it often contains personalised and dynamic content.
-This leads to another [misuse of AJAX](/articles/dont-use-ajax-for-personalised-content/).
+Classitus is the use of extra classes.
+Extra classes may decrease the size of CSS but they signifcantly increase the size of HTML.

+Ensuring HTML is small is vital because unlike CSS, it can't be easily cached.
+This is because it's likely to contain personalised and dynamic content.
+This in turn encourages the [misuse of AJAX](/articles/dont-use-ajax-for-personalised-content/).

 We may also find ourselves adding various [attributes in the name of accessibility]((https://silktide.com/i-thought-title-text-improved-accessibility-i-was-wrong/)).
 They aren't always valuable and add further weight to the page.